Thottal Poo Malarum: Plot

-In Mumbai, Ravi meets his paternal uncle, Kabali Khan, and together they devise a plan to stop the marriage.
+In Bombay, Ravi meets his paternal uncle, Kabali Khan, and together they devise a plan to stop the marriage.
 Ravi kidnaps Vaandaiyar's granddaughter and then "rescues" her, gaining Vaandaiyar's trust and entry into his house.
 Ravi wins over Vaandaiyar's confidence and that of his family members, positioning himself to thwart the planned marriage and be with Anjali.
 Ravi executes his plan, "kidnapping" Anjali and informing Vaandaiyar, who rushes to rescue her.
 However, Anjali escapes and makes Vaandaiyar believe it was a false alarm.
 Ravi and Anjali secretly romanticize within the house, avoiding detection.
 With the marriage date approaching, tensions rise, and Vaandaiyar's rival gang, led by Balram Seth, plans an attack.
 During the sangeet night, Anjali attempts suicide, but Ravi stops her, promising to reveal their relationship to the family.
 The attack by Balram Seth's goons creates chaos, and Anjali inadvertently calls out Ravi for help and Vaandaiyar begins to suspect a connection between her and Ravi.

 After defeating the goons, Vaandaiyar confronts Ravi.
 Anjali rushes to Ravi's aid, revealing their love to the entire family.
 With their relationship out in the open, Ravi confesses their love story to Vaandaiyar, including Periyanayagi's fake heart attack.
-Periyanayagi arrives in Mumbai and opposes the relationship, citing Ravi's student status and lack of financial stability.
+Periyanayagi arrives in Bombay and opposes the relationship, citing Ravi's student status and lack of financial stability.
 Vaandaiyar advises Ravi to focus on his education and career, promising that Anjali won't be married off until Ravi returns with a stable future.
 Ravi accepts the challenge and leaves to pursue his studies.
 Years later, Ravi returns to Chennai as an MBA graduate, expecting to marry Anjali.
 However, he's shocked to find Anjali's baby shower function underway.
 The truth is finally revealed: Ravi's parents and Anjali's family had planned a surprise, and the function is actually for Ravi and Anjali's wedding.
 In the end, Ravi and Anjali tie the knot, surrounded by their loved ones.